ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The client MUST ensure that the certificate is served to TLS connections specifying a Server Name Indication (SNI) value of SAN A.

+Both the client and the server MUST include an ALPN extension in the TLS handshake with "acme" as the only protocol.

 The response to the TLS-SNI challenge simply acknowledges that the client is ready to fulfill this challenge.